Robert Hale (publishers): Topographical works

 Hale were known for their series on British topography such as the County Books series, The Regions of Britain series, and the Portrait of series.
 They also published Cecil Keeling's Pictures of Persia, which contained memoirs from his wartime service there alongside 30 colour plates.

 Genre fiction

 The company is now known in particular as a specialist genre fiction publisher.
 In the romance novel genre, many Robert Hale authors then moved on to Mills & Boon.
 Over the period 1968 to 1982, the company produced an extended series of hardback science fiction titles, for the public library market.
 Most of these works were published in the 1970s; they included editions of prominent American writers, some less-known authors, and a number of pseudonymous works.
 In the field of juvenile travel and adventure literature the company published the World Adventure Series (1958–59).

 Western stories

-Robert Hale has published many western stories in the Black Horse series.
+Robert Hale has published many western stories in the Black Horse Western series in hardback editions, sold mainly to libraries in the UK.
 Some of these later appeared in large print editions published by Linford in their Linford Western Library series.
 Lauran Paine has had some of his writings published by Robert Hale.
+The Crowood Press ceased publication of Black Horse Western books in November 2020 after experimenting with soft cover and ebook editions and determining the imprint was no longer viable.